What is an internship?

 - Earn wages (in most cases) and academic credit.

-The first requirement is to fill out an Internship Application form.
-Get the form by sending an e-mail request to Internship Director Jay Henrickson OR download the form from either the Mayville State Jobs Network resource library, or from the Career Services/Internships Sharepoint site.
+The first step to fill out an Internship Application form.
+Download the form from either the Mayville State Jobs Network resource library or from Career Services/Internships Sharepoint site.

-E-mail your completed application to Jay Henrickson and schedule an appointment with him to discuss your internship, next steps and job-search strategies (if needed).
-Even if you have already secured an internship, you must still complete the application and contact Mr. Henrickson.
-These steps must be taken well in advance of starting your internship.
+E-mail your completed application to email@example.com and schedule an appointment to discuss your internship options and job-search strategies (if needed).
+Even if you have already secured an internship, you must still complete the application and contact Megan Vig, Career Services Coordinator.

 When you are offered (and accept) an Internship offer

-Meet again with the Internship Director to get registered for internship credit and to review the 3 primary internship requirements (see below).
+Meet again with Career Services to get registered for internship credit and to review the 3 primary internship requirements (see below).

-Registration for Internships cannot be done 'online'.
-A registration form, requiring specific signatures, will be provided to you by the Internship Director.
+Registration for internships courses cannot be done 'online'.
+A registration form, requiring specific signatures, will be provided to you by Career Services Office.
 Students must be registered for internship credit during the same period that the work experience is taking place.
-Registration "after the fact" is not allowed.
+Registration after the fact is not allowed.

 MSU policy is that 1 internship credit requires approximately 120 hours of work (about 10 hours per week for a 12-week semester), 2 credits is 240 hours, and so on.
-We do allow for some flexibility in this policy, so please discuss this with the Internship Director.
-If your Internship will be a part of a job you currently are employed in, the work responsibilities must primarily be "new learning" . . . we can't give credit for only doing things on the job that you are already doing.
-Again, please discuss any of this with the Director.
+We do allow for some flexibility in this policy, so please discuss this with Career Services.
+If your internship will be a part of a job you currently are employed in, the work responsibilities must primarily be new learning, credit will not be granted for doing things on the job that you are already doing.

 You will be shown how to develop and document learning objectives with a faculty internship advisor.
-Those objectives become your "course syllabus".
+Those objectives become your course syllabus.
 We provide a Learning Agreement form to document those objectives, and a guide to helping you create your objectives.